-2.5 Logns and Advances to Customers
+2.5 Loans and advances to customers

-All loans and advances to customers are stated in the balance sheet as the amount of principal, less any amounts written off and the provision for loan losses.
+All loans and advances to customers are stated in the balance sheet at outstanding amount principal and interest, less any amounts written off and the provision for loan losses.

 Loans are written off when there is no realistic prospect of recovery.
 Recoveries of loans and advances previously written off, or provided for, decrease the amount of the provision for loan losses and advances in the income statement.